ICJIA/icjia-sfs-2024/content/about.md

 ---
-title: About Safe From the Start
+title: About Us
 slug: "about"
-summary: This is the about page summary
+summary: "In June 1999, the U.S. Department of Justice and the U.S. Department of Health and Human Services held Safe from the Start: The National Summit on Children Exposed to Violence in Washington D.C."
 publishedAt: "2024-07-16"
 section: ""
 searchMeta: null